Your cookie preferences

 Plusnet price rises

-Plusnet increased my broadband prices by 7.9% in 2024.
-That's a monthly increase of about £3 per month on my current contract.
+Plusnet increased my broadband prices by 7.9% from the 31st March 2024.
+That's a monthly increase of about £2 per month on my current contract.

-This amount is in line with the Consumer Price Index rate of inflation, plus an extra 3.9%.
-It's a policy that Plusnet states in its T&Cs, and I was technically notified beforehand in a one-pager of costs when I signed up.
-But that doesn't stop the fact that I had no idea the inflation rate would be quite that high when I initially signed up.
+This amount was in line with the Consumer Price Index rate of inflation announced in January 2024, plus an extra 3.9%.
+Plusnet states this policy in its T&Cs, and I was technically notified beforehand in a one-pager of costs when I signed up.
+But that doesn't change the fact that I had no idea the inflation rate would be quite that high when I initially signed up.

 As a result, I've found this to be quite an annoying price increase.
-And despite being provided with the information when I took out a new contract, I'm still disappointed that I wasn't told in actual numbers how much my prices would go up by.
+And despite being provided with the information when I took out a new contract, I'm still disappointed that I wasn't told in actual numbers how much my prices would go up.

 Learn more about the broadband mid-contract price hikes in 2024.